Schistosomiasis: Intestinal schistosomiasis

-Approximately 10-50% of people living in endemic regions of S. mansoni and S. japonicum develop intestinal schistosomiasis.
+Approximately 10–50% of people living in endemic regions of S. mansoni and S. japonicum develop intestinal schistosomiasis.
 S. mansoni infection epidemiologically overlaps with high HIV prevalence in Sub-Saharan Africa, where gastrointestinal schistosomiasis has been linked to increased HIV transmission.

 Hepatosplenic schistosomiasis

-Eggs also migrate to the liver leading to fibrosis in 4 to 8% of people with chronic infection, mainly those with long-term heavy infection.
+Eggs also migrate to the liver, leading to fibrosis in 4 to 8% of people with chronic infection, mainly those with long-term heavy infection.

 Eggs can become lodged in the liver, leading to portal hypertension, splenomegaly, the buildup of fluid in the abdomen, and potentially life-threatening dilations or swollen areas in the esophagus or gastrointestinal tract that can tear and bleed profusely (esophageal varices).
-This condition can be separated into two distinct phases: inflammatory hepatic schistosomiasis (early inflammatory reaction) and chronic hepatic schistosomiasis.
+This condition can be separated into two phases: inflammatory hepatic schistosomiasis (early inflammatory reaction) and chronic hepatic schistosomiasis.
 Most common species to cause this condition are S. mansoni, S. japonicum, and S. mekongi.